KustTeamWQW/TrackingMambaV2/README.md

 - a fixed-size accumulated historical feature tensor for temporal enhancement;
 - UAV mountain-jungle oriented data augmentation.

-The codebase is organized around the `trackingmambav2` model name.
+The codebase is organized around the `trackingmambav2` model name.Compared to the description in the paper, this version is an improved version.
+While keeping the core modules the same, the training is more stable, the training time is shorter, and the number of parameters and FLOPs are slightly increased.

 ## Highlights